+86 1510-529-7925 [email protected]

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8

-The build quality of this lens is really good, I dropped the lens the other day outside in the freezing cold and it went smashing onto the concrete sidewalk in the street.
-This was the first time I had ever dropped a lens in my life and I screamed like a little girl when the lens feel out of my fingers.
-When the lens went bouncing along the concrete sidewalk like a tennis ball, I have nightmarish visions of smashed glass elements, but as I picked the lens up, there was only a little scratch in the paint on the focus ring, the rest of the lens was in perfect working condition.
+The build quality of this lens is really good.
+I dropped the lens the other day outside in the freezing cold, and it went smashing onto the concrete sidewalk.
+This was the first time I had ever dropped a lens in my life, and I screamed like a little girl when the lens fell out of my fingers.
+As the lens bounced along the concrete sidewalk like a tennis ball, I had nightmarish visions of smashed glass elements.
+But when I picked the lens up, there was only a little scratch in the paint on the focus ring.
+The rest of the lens was in perfect working condition.
 I really have to say that the toughness of this lens is incredible.
-It really can take a beating and keep going.
-Some lenses need to be used with kid gloves and pampered, but this little lens can take a beating and keep going.
+It can really take a beating and keep going.
+Some lenses need to be handled with kid gloves and pampered, but this little lens can take a beating and keep going.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8